FAIR2-for-research-software/git-with-it/episodes/introduction.md

 ```

 These options will be used whenever you use `nano`.
+You can alternatively place these configuration options in
-See more options with `nano --help`
+`$XDG_CONFIG_HOME/nano/nanorc`.
+See more options and information on configuration with `nano --help`.

 ::::::::::::::::::::::::::::::::::::::::::::::::